KJNeko/IDHAN/docs/idea.md

 # Notes

-- Anything mark with **(P)** means that the idea is planned however will very likely not be implemented for the first version of IDHAN.
+- Anything marked with **(P)** means that the idea is planned however will very likely not be implemented for the first version of IDHAN.

 # Key terminology